-All Educational Business Activities (EBA), no matter the size, are subject to the cost principles set forth in the U.S. Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 C.F.R. §200 Subpart E §200.468 (“Uniform Guidance”).
+All Fee-for-Service Educational Activities (FSEA), no matter the size, are subject to the cost principles set forth in the U.S. Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 C.F.R. §200 Subpart E §200.468 (“Uniform Guidance”).

 Units must go through a rate development process to ensure an accurate composition of allowable costs on a cost recovery basis.
 Although units may vary in size, complexity, and services provided by the units, they are required to follow common administrative practices.

 Who must comply?

 Acquiring Working Capital

 FSEA’s can acquire working capital by using an existing surplus, adding surcharges to external users, or transferring funds from non-federal sources.
 Units cannot acquire working capital by increasing rates to internal users.